LinyiPeng0516/LinyiPeng0516/README.md

 - 👋 Hi, I’m @LinyiPeng0516
 - 👀 I’m interested in java
-- 🌱 I’m currently learning SpringMVC
+- 🌱 I’m currently learning Springboot
 - 💞️ I’m looking to collaborate on java project
 - 📫 My email is pxp815@student.bham.ac.uk.You can contact my if have some problem